-Ivanka Trump Posted A “Despacito” IG While Everyone Else Was Tweeting John McCain
+Ivanka Trump Posted “Despacito” IG, Not Message To John McCain

 While everybody else was tweeting out messages of support and sympathy to Arizona Senator John McCain, whose brain cancer diagnosis was announced on July 19, Ivanka Trump was apparently having an after-work dance party, according to her social media.